Stay Out of Jail on Super Bowl Sunday | Six Reminders | Texas Criminal Laws

-We’re just days away from Super Bowl LI in Houston, and football fans are gearing up for the big game.
+We’re just days away from Super Bowl LII, and football fans across the country are gearing up for the big game.
 According to a stat that gets floated this time every year, Americans are expected to consume 325.5 million gallons of beer on Super Bowl Sunday – enough to fill 500 Olympic-sized swimming pools.
 While we can’t vouch for that ginormous number, we do know that over-imbibing can lead to more than just a hangover on Monday morning.
 It can lead to bad decisions, rowdy behavior and an uncomfortable stay in a local jail cell.
 In an effort to keep you and your friends on the right side of the law, here’s six ways to stay out of jail on Super Bowl Sunday in Texas.

 1. Have a game plan for getting home.